 Does this mean that we should always believe whatever we are told?

 No. Testimony is just one piece of evidence among others.
-And in cases in which testimony contradicts some of our evidence, we have to determine which piece of evidence is stronger:
+And, Hume tells us, in cases in which testimony contradicts some of our evidence, we have to determine which piece of evidence is stronger: